On this page

 College of Health contribution

-Increasing numbers of Māori and Pacific nursing students
+Increasing proportions of Māori and Pacific nursing students

-The numbers of Māori and Pacific students enrolled in the university's Bachelor of Nursing have generally increased over the last 3 years:
+The proportion of Māori and Pacific Peoples students enrolled in the university's Bachelor of Nursing has increased over the last 2 years:

-The proportion of nursing students who are Māori is still lower than the equivalent proportion (14.8%) of the New Zealand population.
-The proportion of nursing students who are Pacific is the same as the New Zealand population (7.2%).
-(Statistics NZ 2023 population estimates, 18 years and over).
+- The proportion of nursing students who are Māori is lower than the equivalent proportion of the New Zealand population (14.8%), however, the proportion of nursing students who are Pacific is higher than the New Zealand population (7.2%).
+(Statistics NZ 2023 census population estimates, 18 years and over).

 Dietetics students improving the lives of young people in the community